zombiemaker/learning-path-full-stack-cloud-native-software-developer/README.md

 # Learning Path: Full-Stack Cloud-Native Software Developer

+## Goals

+The goal of this learning path is to provide an optimized path for learning to become a:

+- holistic
+- cloud-native
+- software developer and
+- digital business application system designer-builder-operator
+- who can operate within a
+  - multi-member
+  - geographically distributed
+  - digital business capability
+  - development and delivery team
+- to deliver software that can run on
+  - server computer systems
+  - web browsers
+  - mobile devices
+  - IoT devices
+  - Kubernetes
+  - public cloud infrastructure (e.g., AWS, Google Cloud, Azure, Digital Ocean, etc.)

+## How To Use This Document

+This document is NOT a tutorial.

+It is an outline and sequence of topics that a person who want to become a proficient designer-builder-operator of cloud native digital business application systems.

+For each topic, there is a collection of links to educational content that the learner can consume to gain knowledge and skills about that topic.

+THERE IS A BROAD AND DEEP RANGE OF SUBJECTS that is covered.
+We recommend that the learner goes through the whole sequence at the basic level of each topic first.
+The will give the learner the bigger picture of how the topics related to one another.
+Afterwards, the learner can dive deeper into more advanced areas of each topic.

+Resource links are also provided for further exploration and awareness.

+## Prerequisite Knowledge & Skills

+- Proficiency in using Microsoft Windows 10
+- Ability to search the internet for quality information to figure out how to best do something

+## Philosophy

+- “All teams will henceforth expose their data and functionality through service interfaces.
+There will be no other form of interprocess communication allowed:  no direct linking, no direct reads of another team’s data store, no shared-memory model, no back-doors whatsoever.
+The only communication allowed is via service interface calls over the network.
+Anyone who doesn’t do this will be fired.”
+(Jeff Bezos, CEO of Amazon)

+## Learning Path

 - [Setup Workstation](docs/setup-workstation.md)
 - [Setup Accounts At Cloud Services](docs/setup-accounts-at-cloud-services.md)
 - [Tools For Developing Software In JavaScript](docs/tools-for-developing-software-in-javascript.md)